AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 ## Methodology
 To build a binary classification model to predict the outcome.
-Perform Exploratory Data Analysis (EDA) and Data PreProcessing.
+Perform exploratory data analysis (EDA) and data preprocessing.
-Model building and Validation.
-Perform Feature engineering for better accuracy.
+Model building and validation.
+Perform feature engineering for better accuracy.